What is a Lean Dashboard?

 We’ve built a full analytics pipeline with not much more than “glueing” between managed services — and we did it quickly.

 The Wescover application reports custom metrics into the Application Insights store.
 A Logic App analyzes the data with an Analytics query and puts the results in a Google Sheet.
-The Google Data Studio displays the analytics in a beautiful dashboard. 🤓
+The Google Data Studio displays the analytics in a beautiful lean dashboard. 🤓

 Bonus: Logic Apps Tips & Tricks